Download the "best" GTFS Schedule feed with smart selection

 Searches for feeds using provider name or location

-Automatically ranks feeds by status, official designation, and validation quality
+Ranks feeds by status, official designation, and validation quality

 Prompts for user selection when multiple equally-ranked feeds exist (in interactive mode)